PeterConstable/PythonTutorial/12_List_Comprehensions.md

 ]
 ```

+This may not be very intuitive, but it helps us to think through how we can work out the logic to produce powerful effects with comprehensions.

+> For transposing data like this, in the [next lesson](13_Unpacking_Zipping.md) we'll learn about other built-in Python features that will make this much easier!

 When massaging data in a multi-level hierarchy, as we did for the HTML table data example, work in steps: start with the top (outer) layer, figuring out what's needed for that.
 Then work through subsequent layers down (inward).

 ## What's next

+List comprehensions are a powerful way of working with sequential data in Python.
+In the [next lesson](13_Unpacking_Zipping.md), we'll learn about two other Python features that are often used with sequences: _unpacking_ and _zipping_.